 - Amazon Prime – customers have to pay to get Prime member benefits.

 If you are looking for a best-of-breed customer loyalty platform, Voucherify is an API-first, Headless Promotion Engine that can power not only personalized customer loyalty programs but also in-cart promotions, discount coupons, gift cards, referral programs and giveaways.
-Voucherify is a holistic solution for all marketing promotions that allows for promotion combining and stacking.
+Voucherify rewards program software is a holistic solution for all marketing promotions that allows for promotion combining and stacking.

 Ready to launch an innovative loyalty program?